-Internships are a great opportunities to explore your career interests, build relevant skill sets and make connections in your fields of interest.
-Many students also find that internships encourage them to apply knowledge and skills gained in a classroom setting.
-Internships may be for credit or not, paid or unpaid, part time or full time and can be built into your class schedule during the academic year or arranged during the summer months.
-The Rubenstein School Internship Program awards academic credit for well structured internship and research experiences.
-Internship opportunities exist in Vermont, throughout the United States as well as internationally.
+Internships are great opportunities to explore your career interests, build relevant skill sets and make connections in your fields of interest.
+Many students also find that internships encourage them to apply knowledge and skills gained in the classroom.
+Internships may be for credit or not, paid or unpaid, part time or full time, and can be built into your class schedule during the academic year or arranged during the summer.
+The Rubenstein School Internship Program awards academic credit for well-structured internship and research experiences.
+Internship opportunities exist in Vermont, throughout the United States, and internationally.

 Want to learn about cool internships that other Rubenstein students have done?
-Read internship descriptions by category and explore our Rubenstein YouTube Channel:
+Read internship descriptions by category below.
+Also explore our Rubenstein YouTube Channel.

-- SUPPORT: The Rubenstein Internship Program provides a formal structure for students pursuing career-related internships and research experiences.
-Interns are supervised and supported by professionals in the field, a RSENR Faculty member and by the RSENR Career Services Coordinator.
-Stop by Aiken 220G to make an appointment with Career Services Coordinator, Anna Smiles-Becker.
-Appointments can also be made via e-mali Anna.Smiles-Becker@uvm.edu request or by phone at 802-656-3002.
+Support: The Rubenstein Internship Program provides a formal structure for students pursuing career-related internships and research experiences.
+Interns are supervised and supported by professionals in the field, a RSENR faculty member, and RSENR Career Counselor & Internship Coordinator Anna Smiles-Becker.
+Stop by Aiken 220G to make an appointment with Anna.
+Appointments can also be made via email Anna.Smiles-Becker@uvm.edu or by phone at 802-656-3002.

 - Useful websites for your internship search

 - Rubenstein Perennial Summer Internship Program: Provides valuable summer internship opportunities for a select group of students with environmental companies and organizations.
 Learn how to apply.

 Obtain Credit: Internship credit needs to be arranged PRIOR to the start of an internship.
 Contact Anna Smiles-Becker to discuss further.

 - Download and fill out the Internship Learning Contract (PDF)

 - When your internship is over: Internship Final Evaluation (PDF)